Program Highlights

 Early Childhood Education classes are taught exclusively through Online Live.
 Plus, general education and prerequisite courses are typically available through Baker Online, Online Live, and on all campuses throughout Michigan.

-Learn MoreWhy Study Early Childhood Education?
+Learn MoreWhy Earn an Early Childhood Education Degree?

 Learn what it takes to put children first.
 Early childhood educators have the opportunity to have a significant impact on children’s lives, using their knowledge and skills to help children explore, learn and interpret the world around them.
 The early years of a child’s life set the stage, and much of what he or she learns and experiences during this time shapes his or her world in ways that can last a lifetime.

-Curriculum
+ECE Curriculum

 View Full CurriculumSample Courses